chuck1/bluetooth_audio_source/README.md

 Tried increasing gain to 200, no luck.
 Might have destroyed capacitor.
 Try another capacitor oriented properly and try a connecting bypass pin to group with capacitor.

+### 2021-03-27

+Decided to change the approach.
+Decided to buy an electric guitar and then (at least for the first prototype) build the device external to the guitar.
+So I bought a used Yamaha EG 112 and have been learning to play (since I've never played before).
+My plan is two buy the electronics and start working on the device later this year.